toroworx/PowerPlanSwitcher/README.md

     - If you wish it to launch at startup, create a shortcut for `PowerPlanSwitcher.exe`, then put it in "Startup" folder (<kbd>Win</kbd>+<kbd>R</kbd>, enter `shell:startup` to enter the "Startup" folder)

     - If you want the shortcuts work in games, you may refer to this [post](https://www.autohotkey.com/board/topic/111737-how-to-make-ahk-work-in-most-games-the-basics/)

+## Windows taskbar Power Plan shortcuts

+By default the Power Plan shortut is shown in Windows Tray.
+If you wish, you could also place the shortcuts in Window's taskbar:

+### Steps to install Power Plan shortcuts to Windows taskbar

+1. Open `\taskbar shortcuts\` of this repository.
+2. Move the shortcuts to the Windows taskbar.
+3. Right-click the shortcut and select `Pin to taskbar`

 ## Similar Apps